PhysikOnline-FFM/riedbergtv_mediawiki/extensions/SemanticMediaWiki/docs/COMPATIBILITY.md

-For a full list of changes in each release, see the [release notes](releasenotes/).
-For instructions on how to install the latest version of SMW, see the [installation instructions](INSTALL.md).
+For a full list of changes in each release, see the [release notes](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/docs/releasenotes).
+For instructions on how to install the latest version of SMW, see the [installation instructions](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/INSTALL.md).

-### SMW versions
+## Release versions

 <table>
 	<tr>